-1. Click the Land Use data frame on the page, so that only it is selected.
+1. Click the New Data Frame data frame on the page so only it is selected.

 2. Click the Add Data button on the Standard toolbar.

 - 3. Navigate to the Map folder on the local drive where you installed the tutorial data (the default installation path is C:\ArcGIS\ArcTutor\Map). - 4.
 Double-click the airport geodatabase, airport.mdb. - 5.
 Click the parcels layer and click Add.